simonmichael/hledger/MANUAL.md

 - When installing with cabal you may encounter dependency issues.
 These can often be worked around by: making sure to cabal update; using --constraint; and/or ghc-pkg unregister-ing obsolete package versions.
-- hledger-chart: requires additional GTK-related libraries and possibly [other things](http://code.haskell.org/gtk2hs/INSTALL).
+- hledger-chart: requires additional GTK-related libraries, see [Gtk2Hs installation notes](http://code.haskell.org/gtk2hs/INSTALL).
 On ubuntu, install the `libghc6-gtk-dev` package.
 - hledger-vty: requires curses-related libraries (ubuntu package: `libncurses5-dev`).
 Not buildable on microsoft windows, except possibly via cygwin.
 - hledger-web: building requires GHC 6.12 or greater.